alexpmagalhaes/R-course/README.md

 # R for the uninitiated

-This is the repository for the R course for the SFB924.
+This is the repository for the R course for the MolMed 2023.

-The R course will take place on the 5th of September from 9 o’clock to around 18 o’clock.

 This course will focus on 2 parts: